certainlives/certainlives.github.io/_blog/fall/2024-12-12-fall-winter-poems.markdown

 of an unplanned encounter <br>
 of a flood of emotions <br>
 from hands gliding through a mullet <br>
-from plucking the matrix hat off to find their face <br>
+from plucking the hat off to find their face <br>
 the fading ache <br>
 of nights grasping each other's form <br>
 of finding the momentary embrace of a bathroom stall <br>